Are You a Viable Sperm Donor?

 Anyone providing sperm will need a physical exam, medical history and sperm analysis.
 These tests need to be recent, generally performed within 3 months of your sperm donation.
 You can improve the quality of your sperm sample with some simple lifestyle choices, which you read about in the Surrogacy Guide.

 What medical tests are required for the sperm donor?

 Before any sperm donation, the surrogacy clinic will need both a standard blood test and semen analysis for the genetic father.
 All reputable clinics will require these tests, although the specifics of the test may vary.

 If you will have your surrogacy program in the United States, these blood tests for the sperm donor must be done at an FDA accredited lab within the United States.

 The blood test should include a scan for infectious diseases, including Hepatitis B and C, HIV, Gonorrhea, Syphilis and other STDs.
 The semen analysis is standard, and should include % of normal/abnormal morphology and % of normal/rapid motility.
-If your semen analysis is poor, the clinic may recommend some supplements to improve your result.
+Men with a poor semen analysis can often improve their results with some simple over-the-counter supplements.

 If your blood test shows positive for Hepatitis or HIV, the clinic may suggest a process of sperm washing to enable you to donate.
 Sperm washing effectively removes any infectious material from the sperm before the sample is frozen and used for IVF.